 As resources come under pressure from growing populations and natural resource degradation, governments and donors want to see that agricultural research and innovation has an impact.
 They want to see "success" and "value for money".

 But success is understood in different ways.
 It depends on how it’s framed and by whom.

-in Zimbabwe provides a good example of an innovation like this.
+Conservation agriculture in Zimbabwe provides a good example of an innovation like this.
 This approach to farming has been widely promoted by non-governmental organisations, research institutes and the state.
-It’s also promoted in other countries of eastern and southern Africa
+It’s also promoted in other countries of eastern and southern Africa.

 The method is based on minimal soil disturbance, mulching soil with crop residues, and crop rotation.
 These are meant to conserve moisture, reduce soil erosion and build up soil organic matter to improve crop yields and rural livelihoods.